sherenaLIM/Predictive-Model-for-Dengue-Forked/README.md

 ----
 ## Dataset

+Dengue Infection Rate and Serology Data:  <br>
+(yada
+yada)

-There are 11 weather datasets included in the [`datasets`](./datasets/) folder for this project.
+Climate Data: There are 11 weather datasets included in the [`datasets`](./datasets/) folder for this project.
 These correponds to rainfall, sunshine, humidity, and temperature information.
 All relevant weather datasets can be downloaded from [data.gov.sg](data.gov.sg).

 * [`rainfall-monthly-highest-daily-total.csv`](./datasets/rainfall-monthly-highest-daily-total.csv): Monthly highest total daily rainfall from 1982 to 2023, measured in milimeters(mm).
 * [`rainfall-monthly-number-of-rain-days.csv`](./datasets/rainfall-monthly-number-of-rain-days.csv): Monthly number of rain days from 1982 to 2023.
 A day is considered to have “rained” if the total rainfall for that day is 0.2mm or more.